MiFID Documents

 Financial resources

-You should ensure that you have appropriate financial resources to engage in the buying and selling of instruments via the Revolut app, and that you have the ability to bear any losses that may arise from your trading activity.
+You should ensure that you have appropriate financial resources to engage in the buying and selling of instruments via the investment platform, and that you have the ability to bear any losses that may arise from your trading activity.
 You should not rely on the assumption of being able to generate profits in order to pay down or relinquish any credit or financing.

-You understand that you must not enter into any borrowing agreements, including loans and credit cards, in order to fund your purchase of instruments via the Revolut app.
-We cannot control any such borrowing activity and it is your responsibility to ensure that you understand the risks involved and that you have the financial means to pay for your orders as well as to absorb any losses that may arise.
+You understand that you must not enter into any borrowing agreements, including loans and credit cards, in order to fund your purchase of instruments via the investment platform.
+We cannot control any such borrowing activity, and it is your responsibility to ensure that you understand the risks involved and that you have the financial means to pay for your orders as well as to absorb any losses that may arise.

 No advice

-Our investment service is a non-advised (i.e. execution-only) order reception and transmission service in instruments that are shares and fractional shares.
+Our investment service is a non-advised investment service in instruments that are shares and fractional shares.
 Therefore, we do not offer any advice or provide you with any recommendations regarding the suitability or appropriateness of any instrument.
 In the provision of our investment service to you, we are not required to assess the suitability or appropriateness of the instrument or investment service offered to you and, as a result, you do not benefit from the protection of the FCA's rules on assessing suitability or appropriateness.

 Whilst we may, from time to time, provide you with factual information about the instruments we make available to you via the Revolut app, this information is not, and should not, be interpreted as advice, and any decision to submit orders must be made solely by you.
 If you are uncertain as to whether any instrument is suitable or appropriate for your individual circumstances or needs, you should seek independent professional advice.